 The effective negotiation of a clinical trial agreement (CTA) is an essential driver for getting new drugs and devices to the market.

 Parties should ensure that an executed CTA is in place before undertaking any work on a clinical trial.
 Whilst the Health Research Authority (HRA) encourages parties to use a model form of agreement in order to help speed up the contracting process, a number of contentious issues can make the negotiation process challenging.
-The HRA has recently published a new form of agreement and are seeking industry input before it is finalised.
-Aside from that, some of the key considerations for life sciences businesses when negotiating CTAs are set out below.
+The HRA regularly publishes forms of agreement and seeks industry input into the drafting.
+With the template agreement as a starting point, some of the key considerations for life sciences businesses when negotiating CTAs are set out below.

 As always, the protection of IP rights is of vital importance to life sciences businesses in order to safeguard the significant investment in their products.

 The sponsor will want to ensure it retains sole ownership of its pre-existing background IP as well as any foreground IP created in the course of the clinical trial.
 On the other hand, the institution or host will seek ownership rights in any foreground IP created and the right to use any know-how developed in future trials.

 As such, sponsors should be careful not to assign any background IP to the institution, and limit the transfer of any foreground IP to a licence to use such information for purely non-commercial research or educational purposes.